 The real reason: Leaving your clothes out to dry at night means you may miss it if it rains at night.
 Also, your clothes could get dusty and dirty.

-If you are looking for an efficient resource to learn the Thai language, Ling App is here for you!
+If you are looking for an efficient resource to learn the Thai language, the Ling app is here for you!

-The Ling App by Simya Solutions is a language learning app that has been used and loved by millions of language learners around the world.
+The Ling app is a language learning app that has been used and loved by millions of language learners around the world.
 There are more than 60 foreign languages, including Thai, waiting for you in the app.
 It contains practical language lessons and game-like exercises to practice.
 You can learn any language by using the Ling App for just 15 minutes a day.